Tuesday, October 26, 2021

-This quarterly 90-minute update reviews, discusses and provides examples for important changes affecting the next required Call Report and changes to the last quarterly Call Report filed.
+This quarterly 90-minute bank webinar reviews, discusses and provides examples for important changes affecting the next required Call Report and changes to the last quarterly Call Report filed.
 For example, this accounting webinar will cover changes for the upcoming March quarterly filing and changes from the recently completed December quarter.

 In addition, other important past changes that still seem to be troublesome and may still create problems for Call Report preparers and reviewers will be re-addressed.